JashoshulWathon/jashos-personalsite/src/markdown/blog/cloud-decor-multi-channel-product-management.md

 <h2>Design Solutions</h2>
 <p>
-Sebagai satu-satunya UX/UI designer dalam project ini saya bertanggung jawab atas high fidelity design.
-Saya mengeksekusi nya sebagai berikut.
+While I am the only UX/UI designer in this project, I took the responsibility of high fidelity design. here's the design solutions.
 </p>

 <h2>Dashboard</h2>
 <p>
-Memberikan warna task sesuai dengan prioritas pekerjaan tersebut.
-Sehingga user bisa membedakan dengan cepat mana yang harus dikerjakan terlebih dahulu.
+Adding color to task that matches with the priority of that task, so the user can make a quick decission in which one should have been done first.
 </p>

 ![clouddecor](/assets/CloudDecor-dashboard.png "clouddecor")